ingridkindem/Treehouse-Learn_React/README.md

 - Events
 #### First Steps in React
 - React is a JavaScript libary for building user interfaces.
 React differs from other front end libraries and frameworks in that it focuses on building components and structure in JavaScript, and not in HTML pages or templates.
 React elements are the smallest building blocks of React apps.
 - React DOM is the libary that lets React connect to and update the DOM.
-The 'react-dom' libary provides DOM-specific methods.
-ReactDOM.render() renders React elements to the DOM(Document Object Model).
+The 'react-dom' libary provides DOM-specific methods. `ReactDOM.render()` renders React elements to the DOM(Document Object Model).
 React does not create actual DOM nodes, it creates objects that describe DOM nodes.
 React only manages what gets rendered to the DOM via ReactDOM.render.
-It is the job if render() to interpret the element object and create DOM nodes out of them.
+It is the job of `render()` to interpret the element object and create DOM nodes out of them.
 - JSX is a special syntax React uses to create elements and use componets, but using JSX is optional.
 The curly braces in JSX are used to evaluate JavaScript expressions.
 We can use Babel as a tool to translate JSX into standard JavaScript.

 #### Thinking in Components